-During 2018 the Trustees agreed a change in policy to one that better addresses the likely risks and financial pressures faced by the CPA in the medium to long-term.
+During 2018 the Reserves Policy of the Association was reviewed and the Trustees agreed a change in policy to one that better addresses the likely risks and financial pressures faced by the CPA in the medium to long-term.
 Trustees have accordingly agreed a policy to retain all unrestricted reserves at between 3 to 6 months planned operating expenditure.

-As at December 2018, the Association held unrestricted reserves of £2,003,078.
+As at December 2019, the Association held unrestricted reserves of £1,398,851.
 The Trustees note that this is significantly in excess of the required amount in the reserves policy.
 This figure will be kept under review and the Trustees will consider the scope for releasing funds from these reserves to meet the strategic priorities of the CPA.
 As a result of CPA's plans agreed by the Trustees for 2019 it is anticipated that unrestricted reserves should begin to fall back to within the range implied by the Reserves policy.